21echoes/pedalboard/README.md

 * Eventually: Noise Gate, Amp Simulator, Sub Boost, Wave Folder, Ring Mod, Freezer/Looper, Granulator, Stutter, etc.

 ### Better Pedals!
-* Multi-tap and Varispeed delays
+* Multi-tap, Varispeed, and Slapback delays
 * Spring and Plate reverbs
 * EQ shelves can be filters instead, and an additional peak EQ
 * Continued iteration on how the dials alter the effect